The Advantage of Bilingual Healthcare Professionals: Beyond Compliance

 Many Americans seeking a new PCP will ask friends, family members, and coworkers for recommendations.
 In addition to handling routine physical examinations and minor illnesses and injuries, these providers assist with prescriptions and refills, health screenings, and referrals to specialist providers if needed.

 Primary care providers include family practice doctors, OB-GYNs for women’s health, and pediatricians for children’s health.
-Your primary care provider may be a doctor, but they may also be a physician assistant or nurse practitioner, who are licensed to see patients and prescribe medications.
+Your primary care provider may be a doctor, but they may also be a physician assistant or nurse practitioner, who is licensed to see patients and prescribe medications.

 Emergency rooms (ERs) are specialized departments within American hospitals that are equipped to triage and provide acute care to patients with life-threatening conditions.